Dark Gums from Smoking: Causes & Treatment

 Oral health is an important part of your overall health.
 Many smokers know the harmful effects of smoking on general health, but they don’t know the negative impact of smoking on oral health.
 Smoking and chewing tobacco increase the risk of gum disease, tooth decay, and oral cancer.
 Also, smoking tobacco for a long period of time may cause dark gums and teeth, which affect your smile and make you less attractive.
 In this blog post, we are going to talk about why dark gums from smoking happen and what you can do to get rid of this problem.

-Tobacco smoke can irritate your oral tissues such as gums, cheeks, or palate, causing increased pigmentation or darkening of these tissues.
-This condition is known as smoker’s melanosis, which is a harmless, benign (non-cancerous) reaction from smoking and doesn’t lead to any other kinds of health problems.
+Tobacco smoke can irritate your oral tissues such as gums, cheeks, or palate, causing increased gum pigmentation or darkening of these tissues.
+This condition is known as smoker’s melanosis, which is a harmless, benign (non-cancerous lesions) reaction from smoking and doesn’t lead to any other kinds of health problems.
 However, it makes your smile less attractive, which may cause decreased self-confidence.

-Smoking tobacco causes dark (brown to black) pigmentation in the gums.
-These brown to black spots are melanin, which is a chemical substance produced by cells (melanocytes) that gives your skin, eye, and hair their color.
-The reason why gums turn dark after smoking for a long time is due to the increased melanin production.
+Smoking cigarettes causes dark pigmentation in the gums.
+These dark brown to black spots are melanin, a chemical substance produced by specialized cells (melanocytes) that gives your skin, eyes, and hair their color.
+The reason for dark patches on gums after smoking for a long time is the excess melanin production (melanin hyperpigmentation).

 Dark pigmentation in the gums from smoking

-Smoking tobacco causes dark (brown to black) pigmentation in the gums.
+Smoking tobacco products causes dark pigmentation in the gums.

 Other Causes of Brown to Black Gums

-• Genetics: some people are genetically predisposed to have dark gums.
+• Genetic factors: Some people are genetically predisposed to have dark gums.

-• Some medications: dark gums may occur as a side effect of some medications such as antimalarials, antipsychotics, cancer therapy drugs, and some antibiotics.
-If you notice a change in the color of your gums after you start using a new medication, talk to your doctor.
+• Some medications: Dark gums may occur as medication side effects such as antimalarials, antipsychotics, cancer therapy drugs, and some antibiotics.
+If you notice a change in the gum color after using a new medication, talk to your doctor to prevent adverse effects.

-• Certain medical conditions: dark gums may also be a sign of some medical conditions such as acute necrotizing ulcerative gingivitis (ANUG), Addison’s disease, Peutz-Jeghers Syndrome, and oral cancer.
+• Certain medical conditions: Dark gums may also be a sign of some medical conditions such as acute necrotizing ulcerative gingivitis (ANUG), Addison’s disease, Peutz-Jeghers Syndrome, and oral cancer, for example, malignant melanoma.

-If you want lighter-colored gums, then quit smoking today.
-In most cases, your gums will return back to normal once you stop smoking.
-But if you can’t stop smoking immediately because nicotine is an addictive substance and you are still struggling with quitting, then your dentist may recommend gum bleaching treatment to lighten the affected areas.
+If you want your gums to return to their natural color, then quit smoking today.
+But if you can’t stop smoking immediately and you are still struggling with quitting, then your dentist may recommend a cosmetic procedure, such as gum bleaching treatment to lighten the affected areas.

-In gum bleaching, your dentist uses a scalpel or other tools to remove the top layer of dark gums that contains excess melanin.
-After gum bleaching treatment, it takes 1-2 weeks for the affected gums to heal.
-During this period, a new gum tissue grows, and the gums will become lighter.
+During this period, new gum tissue grows, and the gums will become lighter.
 The procedure is usually performed under local anesthesia and may cause some discomfort after the procedure.
 Gum bleaching can be performed with different tools such as:

 • Scalpel